webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-two.md

 - [ ] **Load the Reels Module in `server.ts`**

 - [ ] **Run the test again**

   ```bash
   npm test
   ```

+  You will see the test suite from `posts.test.ts` failing to run.
+If you read closely, you will see jest telling you: **'Property 'reels' is missing in type...'**.
+That is because we have changed our transactions object when we added the reels object.
+TypeScript expects the transactions object to match a single shape across our Fastify application, even inside our test file.
+So, you will have to add a `reels` property to the transactions object wherever you mock it inside your tests.

-  With all the pieces in place, the `reels.test.ts` suite should now pass.
+  Then, with all the pieces in place, the `reels.test.ts` suite should now pass.
 This is our **Green** light.

 #### Refactor Phase: Make It Real

-Our test is green, and the feature is "functionally" complete—it gets data from the database to the browser.
+Our test is green, and the feature is "functionally" complete - it gets data from the database to the browser.
 But it doesn't look or feel like Instagram yet.
 This is the **Refactor** phase.

 The goal as we go is to take the working-but-basic implementation and polish it into a pixel-perfect clone of the real Instagram..